max-awesome-2/Portfolio-Site/_pages/projects.md

 horizontal: false
 ---

-This page contains all of the projects I considered notable enough to put on display.
+This page contains all of the projects I considered notable enough to put on display. <b>More to be added soon!</b>

 <!-- pages/projects.md -->
 <div class="projects">